Samsung/SamsungAutomationStudio/hand/hand-detect-iotcam/README.md

 # hand-detect-iotcam

-A simple node that recognizes and visualizes hand using a external camera device which support Samsung Smartthings.
+A simple node that recognizes and visualizes hand using a external camera device which support Samsung SmartThings.

 ## Pre-requisites